posva/nuxt--vuefire-example-spark-plan/README.md

 ## Cloning

+Always deploy once from the CLI as it might prompt you to create some roles.

 ## Development Server

 If you added support for emulators, you will need to start them before starting the Nuxt development server.